DanaTryon/git-cheatsheet/readme.md

-				Use `git add .` to stage all changes. git commit -m "message"		Records a snapshot of staged changes in the repository with a message describing the update.
+				Use `git add .` to stage all changes. git commit -m "message"		Records a snapshot of staged changes in the repository with a message describing the update. git remote add origin <URL>	Connects your local repository to a remote one (usually on GitHub) using the provided URL.  “origin” is the default name for that remote.